wikimedia/mediawiki-vagrant/README.md

 ## Extend

 You can add roles to MediaWiki-Vagrant!
 A 'role' represents a set of software configurations required for giving this machine some special function.
-Vagrant has several commands to manage enabled roles.
-See `vagrant roles -h` for more help on usage.
+Mediawiki-Vagrant has several commands to manage enabled roles.
+See `vagrant roles -h` for help on usage.

-If you'd like to use the Vagrant-Mediawiki codebase to describe a development environment that you could then share with other developers, you should do so by adding a role file to puppet/manifests/roles and submitting it as a patch to the Mediawiki-Vagrant project.
+If you'd like to use the Mediawiki-Vagrant codebase to describe a development environment that you could then share with other developers, you should do so by adding a role file to puppet/modules/role/manifests/ and submitting it as a patch to the Mediawiki-Vagrant project.

 ## Settings